 It’s frustrating when your organization’s job openings don’t attract enough applicants, or worse, when no one qualified applies at all.
 Or perhaps you’ve been told to hire someone new immediately, meaning your usual thoughtful recruitment process is out the window.

 You may already have an easily accessible pool of qualified candidates.
 The secret is to take a look at people who previously applied for positions at your organization.
+Learn more about this untapped talent pool below.

 The appeal of recruiting past applicants